heatherpike/sql-tutorial/README.md

 14. Select the country that has the most products

-SELECT Country, COUNT(Products.ProductName) AS TotalProducts FROM Customers
-INNER JOIN Orders
-ON Customers.CustomerID=Orders.CustomerID
-INNER JOIN OrderDetails
-ON Orders.OrderID=OrderDetails.OrderID
+SELECT Country
+FROM Suppliers
 INNER JOIN Products
-ON Products.ProductID=OrderDetails.ProductID
+ON Suppliers.SupplierID=Products.SupplierID
 GROUP BY Country
-ORDER BY TotalProducts Desc;
+ORDER BY COUNT(Products.ProductID) Desc
+LIMIT 1;

-Number of Records: 21
+Number of Records: 1
-Country	TotalProducts
+Country
-USA	76
+USA
-Germany	74
-Brazil	55
-France	44
-Austria	39
-UK	28
-Canada	26
-Venezuela	22
-Ireland	21
-Mexico	20
-Spain	18
-Sweden	18
-Finland	15
-Denmark	14
-Italy	13
-Switzerland	12
-Portugal	9
-Belgium	6
-Norway	4
-Argentina	2
-Poland	2

 15. Select the best selling product, the total number of orders, and gross revenue

-SELECT Product, (TotalQty*Price) AS GrossRevenue, Orders, TotalQty FROM
-(SELECT Products.ProductName AS Product, Products.Price AS Price, COUNT(OrderDetails.OrderID) AS Orders, SUM(OrderDetails.Quantity) AS TotalQty
+SELECT Products.ProductName AS Product, COUNT(OrderDetails.OrderID) AS Orders, SUM(OrderDetails.Quantity)*Products.Price AS GrossRevenue
 FROM Products
 INNER JOIN OrderDetails
 ON Products.ProductID=OrderDetails.ProductID
 GROUP BY Products.ProductName
-ORDER BY Orders Desc)
+ORDER BY Orders Desc
 LIMIT 1;

 Number of Records: 1
-Product	GrossRevenue	Orders	TotalQty
+Product	Orders	GrossRevenue
-Gorgonzola Telino	5725	14	458
+Gorgonzola Telino	14	5725